MatthewCYLau/node-aws-fargate-terraform/README.md

 aws configure # configure your AWS CLI profile
 ```

+- You have created a database on [MongoDB Atlast](https://www.mongodb.com/cloud/atlas) and have obtained a database connection string

 ## Configuration

 - Create a Github project, and generate a personal access token (see doc [here](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token))